Table of Contents

 The learning theory personality model

-The behaviourist approach assumes that any behaviour is exclusively formed by environmental amplifiers.
-Every individual behaves in certain situations according to his or her life history of learning.
-Behavioural theorists focus especially on the possibility that learned behaviour can be changed systematically.
+The behaviorist approach assumes that any behavior is exclusively formed by environmental amplifiers.
+Every individual behaves in certain situations according to his or her life history.
+Behavioral theorists focus especially on the possibility that learned behavior can be changed systematically.

 The psychodynamic model (Freud)

 Freud’s approach especially concentrates on early childhood experiences.
-The different stages of psychosexual development which want to be coped with make for a great conflict potential.
+The different stages of psychosexual development could lead to notable conflict potential.
 If a person fails in one stage of development, a fixation on this stage may occur (oral, narcissistic, anal, phallic, latent, and genital).

-Where does “normal“ end and “abnormal“ begin?
-In the ICD-code (F60), personality disorders are listed under personality and behaviour disorders with the following description:
+Personality disorders are listed under personality and behavioral disorders with the following description:

-“These are severe personality and behaviour disorders of the individual not directly resulting from brain damage or disease or from any other psychiatric disorder.
-They involve different personality areas, and are almost always associated with personal and social impairment.
+“These are severe personality and behavioral disorders of the individual, not directly resulting from brain damage or disease or any other psychiatric disorder.
+They involve different personality areas and are almost always associated with personal and social impairment.
 Personality disorders usually manifest themselves during childhood or adolescence and continue into adulthood.”